resilient-http/resilient.js/README.md

 - Reliable failover and excellent error handling with transparent server fallback
 - Client-side based balancer using a simple best availability algorithm
 - Smart balancer logic based on server score (network latency, errors and succesfull requests)
+- Transparent request retry cycle attemps on failure
 - Discern best servers based on scoring per read and write operations when balancing
 - Configurable balancer policy by weight
+- Highly configurable (timeout, retry loop, cache, wait delay fallback...)
+- Parallel servers discovering for a faster availability
 - Built-in support for request/response interceptors
 - Built-in support for servers caching to improve reliability when fallback
-- Highly configurable (timeout, retry loop, cache, wait delay fallback...)
-- Parallel servers discovering for a faster availability
 - Cross engine (node.js and browsers.
 ES5 compliant)
 - Configurable external HTTP client to use as forward request proxy (instead of using the embedded one)
 - Dynamic servers discovery (based on the resilient [specification](https://github.com/resilient-http/spec) protocol)